Instruments & Methods

-Zoönomic instruments are a collection of tools and methods used by zoöps to track and read the development of their local zoönomy.
+Zoönomic instruments are the tools and methods used by zoöps to track and read the development of their local zoönomy.

 Permaculture tools and methods